Retire From UNI

 Additional Health Care Options Before 65

-Retirees that decide to waive coverage through UNI may continue coverage through a spouse/domestic partner’s health plan.
+Retirees who decide to waive coverage through UNI may continue coverage through a spouse/domestic partner’s health plan.
 Enrollment in plans through healthcare.gov is another additional option.
 Retirees may also choose to work with an insurance broker to obtain and purchase additional coverage options.

 Medicare in Retirement